A Buckingham woman has published a book aimed at helping students with dyslexia, according to the Bucks Herald.

 “Almost half of dyslexic students are diagnosed when they reach university as they adjust to the increased academic workload.”

-But she had no intention of writing a book, until she was approached by Sage academic publishers to contribute one on dyslexia, as part of their series, Super Quick Skills.
+Sarah was approached by Sage academic publishers to contribute a book on dyslexia, as part of their series, Super Quick Skills.

-“I’d never have written it otherwise,” she said.
+“I’d never have written it otherwise,” she added.

 “They gave me the title, Be a Brilliant Dyslexic Student, which I thought was great.
 Because I’m passionate about helping the students, and I think every student I’ve seen has left with a 2:1 or a First – so the support works.”